Tuesday, January 20, 2009

 As he aged, he grappled with kidney and pancreas problems.
 By last week he had gone from his fighting weight of eleven pounds to barely three.
 But even reduced to, literally, skin and bones, he happily curled up between the feet of Sara and me each night, purring his crackling, contented purr.
 Three years ago, we were sure that a particularly nasty infection would take him from us, but he defied fate.
 Every day since then has been, in effect, borrowed time.
 And he made the most of it.
 His last few days, especially, were good ones.

-We're distracted, to a degree, with the four other cats we've been unable to resist taking in.
-Still, there will never be another like Tuxedo.
+There will never be another like Tuxedo.
 He loved and was loved.
 He was our dear friend and his absence is profound.
 But he left behind such wonderful memories that what we feel cannot truly be called a loss.
 Any of us would be lucky to have the same impact.

 Requiescat In Pace.
 We'll miss you.

-Friday, July 18, 2008
+Friday, May 16, 2008